-Thanksgiving is almost here and it’s time for turkey, mashed potatoes and pumpkin pie.
+Thanksgiving is almost here and it’s time for turkey, mashed potatoes, and pumpkin pie.
 It’s the start of the holiday season and Thanksgiving shopping madness is in full swing.
 Some of us will travel great distances, endure unbearably crowded airports, and sit in mind-numbing stall-and-crawl traffic.
-Eventually we’ll reach out destination and enjoy a holiday with family and friends.
+Eventually, we’ll reach our destination and enjoy a holiday with family and friends.
 Thanksgiving is a time for traditions like watching the Macy’s Thanksgiving Day Parade or NFL football.

 Before the big day arrives, be sure your gear is ready to go.